amenhany/amenhany/README.md

 ## 👤 About Me

 I am a senior Computer and Systems Engineering Student with a lifelong passion for computers, programming, games and media.
-My goal is to find the best solution for designing and developing modular, efficient systems that are easy to extend and light to run.
+I’m looking for opportunities where I can apply my skills in real projects and learn from experienced engineers, and contribute to practical, well-structured solutions.

 ## 🚀 Currently Up To